gravitational/gravity/build.assets/README.md

 Talk to us
 ==========

-* Want to join our team to hack on Gravity? https://gravitational.com/careers/
+* Want to join our team? https://jobs.lever.co/gravitational
-* Want to stop managing Kubernetes and have autonomous appliance-like clusters?
-* Want to take your complex SaaS application and convert it into a downloadable appliance so your customers can run it on their own AWS account or in a colo?

-Reach out to info@gravitational.com